james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;
 ### **Routers and Routing**
 The words ‘router’ and ‘routing’ give us clues already as to what they are, and what their function is in relation to the internet.
 Routers play an integral part of the internet by acting as intermediaries between a sender and a receiver of information, and data.
 The routers are responsible for initially analyzing the contents of the packets once it arrives at the router, and once analyzed, they are then forwarded on to the next router on the route to its destination.
 In order for a packet of information to be sent from one computer to another, it must travel along digital pathways, and on these digital pathways there are a number of routers spread at different points throughout the network to receive and forward on data.
 However, the pathways that data travels from its sender to its receiver do not always occur in straight line from point A to point B, and sometimes data may need be ‘re-routed’ to a router which may branch off in a different direction, and eventually, it will be ‘rerouted’ onwards to its final destination.
-(Page 37, How the Internet Works by Preston Gralla, 1998)
+(Gralla, 1998, 37)
 &nbsp;
 &nbsp;
 ## **Explain how Routers and Routing have contributed to the development of the internet.**